BRochelleFisher/BRochelleFisher.github.io/_pages/about.md

 ## Writer

 As a traditional technical writer, Rochelle was always ahead of the game.
 She does not wait to be spoon-fed by developers.
-She can read code and explain what it does and what the user must change to make it accomplish the goes.
+She can read code and explain what it does and what the user must change to make it accomplish the goals.

 Rochelle has more than twenty years of technical writing experience, including API docs, user guides, admin guides, release notes, man pages, and Knowledge Base articles.
 She has proven her ability to develop and deliver high quality documentation and technical content translated to simple, relevant, task-based procedures.